 I Need That Record!
 The Death (Or Possible Survival) Of The Independent Record Store (2008)

-The culmination of a project that began as American student Brendan Toller's undergraduate thesis, this bittersweet, but no less interesting, documentary investigates some of the reasons why 3000 indie record stores closed across the US over the decade previous to its release.
+The culmination of a project that began as American student Brendan Toller's undergraduate thesis, this bittersweet, but no less interesting for it, documentary investigates some of the reasons 3000 indie record stores closed across the US over the decade previous to its release.

 Sound It Out (2011)

-A feel-good portrait of the last surviving independent record shop in Teesside in north east England, Sound It Out Records, three miles from where director Jeanie Finlay lives.
-Sound It Out features the very knowledgable shop owner, Tom Butchart, and documents what the shop means to its long-standing customers, including how it helped shape Finlay's love of music and life-long vinyl obsession.
+A feel-good portrait of the last surviving independent record shop in Teesside, north-east England, Sound It Out Records, three miles from where director Jeanie Finlay lives.
+Sound It Out features the very knowledgeable shop owner, Tom Butchart, and documents what the shop means to its long-standing customers, including how it helped shape Finlay's love of music and life-long vinyl obsession.

 Vinylmania: When Life Runs at 33 Revolutions Per Minute (2012)

-A sincere love letter to the "object that has never lost its soul", this doc explores the history, cultural impact and comeback of – and the fascination with – the vinyl record, with commentary Philippe Cohen Solal (Gotan Project), Winston Smith (Dead Kennedys, Green Day record sleeve artist), Peter Saville (Factory, Joy Division, New Order record sleeve artist) and DJ Kentaro (2002 DMC World DJ Champion).
+A sincere love letter to the "object that has never lost its soul", this doc explores the history, cultural impact and comeback of – and the fascination with – the vinyl record.
+Includes commentary from Philippe Cohen Solal (Gotan Project), Winston Smith (Dead Kennedys, Green Day record sleeve artist), Peter Saville (Factory, Joy Division, New Order record sleeve artist) and DJ Kentaro (2002 DMC World DJ Champion).